When to use written descriptions

 - the image illustrates a concept and/or makes it more memorable, e.g. cartoons

 A description is inadequate when the diagram has an important spatial component, e.g. maps, scatter plots or complex process/flow charts.
 However, it can still be useful as an accompaniment to the more suitable format.
-For example, a short description of the type of diagram and direction of reading assists with interpretation of a tactile graphic, as illustrated on the right.
+For example, a short description of the type of diagram and direction of reading assists with interpretation of a tactile graphic, as illustrated below.

 Short descriptions giving the type and/or title of a graphic can be included as a caption for all readers.